share1992/share1992.github.io/_pages/about.md

   - /about.html
 ---

-## _I am a computational chemist currently working in the Department of Chemical Engineering at the University of Washington.
-My interests lie in applying computational tools to understand chemical reactions from a mechanistic perspective._
+## _I am a computational chemist applying computational tools to understand chemistry and biology from a mechanistic perspective._

 My Academic Map
 ======